-Every PhotoShelter member receives a personalized website address in the form of yourname.photoshelter.com.
-If you prefer to use your own custom domain, you can purchase a domain from a separate registrar (e.g. GoDaddy) and follow the steps below to point that domain to your PhotoShelter site.
-In this scenario, PhotoShelter would still be your website host, but your domain name would be registered elsewhere.
+Every PhotoShelter member receives a personalized website address in the form of custom.photoshelter.com.
+If you prefer to use your own custom domain, you can purchase a domain from a domain registrar like GoDaddy or Bluehost and follow the steps below to point your domain over to your PhotoShelter site.

 Goal #1: I want my domain to be used primarily for reaching my PhotoShelter site

-Your PhotoShelter site can be reached at both “yourdomain.com” and “www.yourdomain.com”
+Scenario: Your PhotoShelter site can be reached at both “yourdomain.com” and “www.yourdomain.com”

 Follow these steps: